It’s common knowledge that builders look for the square peg for the square hole when they hire new employees.

 This leads me to my next point…

-Get good at selling your story on your resume
+Get good at selling your story

 If you’re trying to break into a different sector of construction, this is particularly important.